Y0Coss/docs-fork/pages/bare_metal_cloud/virtual_private_servers/using-automated-backups-on-a-vps/guide.en-us.md

 ---
-title: "How to use Automated backups on a VPS"
+title: "How to use automated backups on a VPS"
 excerpt: "Find out how to use the Automated backup option in the OVHcloud Control Panel to secure your data"
 updated: 2025-08-05
 ---